 The text includes keyword variations

 Aim to distribute your primary keywords and their variations throughout the text.
 Adding related keyword entities for context helps answer search queries in detail.
+One thing to avoid here is keyword stuffing, its surprising how many people think that the key to better search engine results us over using your target keywords.

 According to recent studies, the attention span of an average reader is only eight seconds.
 With that in mind, you should aim to help users find the answer to their questions as fast and distraction-free as possible.

-The layout of your content also needs to be easy to navigate and read.
+The layout of your page content also needs to be easy to navigate and read.
 User-focused content and structure should contain:

 - No big vocabularies